bazbt3/microbit-traffic/README.md

 ## micro:bit pinout documentation

 I made the rookie mistake of thinking all the micro:bit and thus the Osoyoo board pins would be addressable identically.
 This is not the case.
-Here is the official documentation.
+Here is the official documentation:

 [https://makecode.microbit.org/device/pins](https://makecode.microbit.org/device/pins)